umutcamliyurt/Lethean/README.md

 ## Anonymous Zero-Knowledge Encrypted Cloud Storage

 Lethean is a zero-knowledge encrypted storage app with no accounts.
-Password and salt are the only credentials and they never leave the browser.
-Upload photos and videos, browse them in a gallery, and play them fully decrypted in memory; the server only ever sees encrypted data.
+Your chosen password and the salt are the only credentials required to access your personal vault.
+These credentials never leave the browser.
+You can upload files and archives, including photos or videos, which you can browse and play (decrypted in memory).
+By design and for maximum security, the server only ever sees encrypted data, while only you hold the key.

+> The name comes from the **River of Forgetfulness** in Greek mythology.
+In the Underworld, souls who drink from the river would lose all memory of their past lives before reincarnation.

 ![screenshot](screenshot.png)